Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/tenant-config.md

       Field: baseSyncEnvironment

-- Order of Apache Kafka Topics promotion environments
+- Order of Apache Kafka topics promotion environments

   Define a set of environments in order to promote a Apache Kafka topic.
 Ex: \[\"DEV\", \"TST\"\].
 Make sure this